 Each cat has a unique personality and preferences, even among littermates raised together.
-However, many domestic cats share a few favourite things that bring comfort, happiness, and a sense of security.
+However, many domestic cats share favourite things that bring comfort, happiness, and a sense of security.
 Understanding these feline favourites helps you provide a loving, stimulating home where your cat thrives.

-Whether your cat is a relaxed lap cat or a playful explorer, these five universally cherished things form the foundation of feline contentment.
+Whether your cat is a relaxed lap cat or a playful explorer, these ten universally cherished things form the foundation of feline contentment.
 Read on to discover what they are, why they matter, and how you can enrich your cat's daily life with them.

 Cats instinctively seek the warmest places in the home to relax and sleep, a trait inherited from their ancestors adapted to hot desert climates.
 Their normal body temperature is slightly higher than ours, so your ideal room temperature is often a bit too cool for them.